 - Click the Import Shapefile icon and select a shapefile (*.shp) to open.

 - Change display options as necessary.
 Click the Preview button or enable Auto Preview to check the result.

 - Click OK button to create a map.

 - Link Axis Length to Scale(isometric): Specify the Link Axis Length to Scale with X:Y Ratio=1 for shapefile layer.
 The option is selected by default.

-- Rescale Source by Shapefile: Select this checkbox to use the shapefile scale for axis.
+- Rescale Source by Shapefile:

 - Allow Partial Modification: Specify the shapefile polygons import as multiple object or single object.
 After importing, you can check the result In the Object Manager window.
 There are three options: